AkshayGarude/Colorize-black-and-white-image_in-python-/README.md

 The trained model (that is available publically and in models folder of this repo or download it by clicking here), we can use it to colorize a new B&W photo, where this photo will be the input of the model or the component “L”.
 The output of the model will be the other components “a” and “b”, that once added to the original “L”, will return a full colorized image.

+## Installation And Run ##
+1.The Code is written in Python 3.7.
+If you don't have Python installed you can find it here.
+If you are using a lower version of Python you can upgrade using the pip package, ensuring you have the latest version of pip.
+To install the required packages and libraries, run this command in the project directory after cloning the repository:

+pip install -r requirements.txt

+## Run the file with:
+ streamlit run app.py